 Exercise caution when embedding or sharing social media content.
 Platform embedding features don’t guarantee protection from copyright claims.
 Whenever possible, obtain direct permission from content creators rather than relying solely on platform sharing tools.

 When using Creative Commons or public domain works, verify their status carefully, as the duration of copyright varies dramatically depending on many factors.
 Understanding fair use principles is essential.
 There are four key factors to consider, according to 17 U.S. Code § 107:First, examine the purpose and character of use–research, news reporting, and criticism often favor fair use.
 Second, consider the nature of the copyrighted work.
 Nonfiction materials typically receive less protection than creative or fictional works.
-Third, evaluate how much of the work you will be using. though no exact limits exist.
+Third, evaluate how much of the work you will be using, though no exact limits exist.
 Finally, assess the market effect that your reporting could have on the original work.
 If your use could reasonably replace a purchase of the original material, it is more likely to exceed fair use.

 Conclusion